SalishSeaCast/FVCOM-Cmd/docs/subcommands.rst

   Deflate variables in netCDF files using Lempel-Ziv compression.
 Converts files to netCDF-4 format.
 The deflated file replaces the original file.
-This command is effectively the same as: ncks -4 -L -O filename filename
+This command is effectively the same as running ncks -4 -L -O FILEPATH FILEPATH for each FILEPATH.

   positional arguments:
     FILEPATH    Path/name of file to be deflated.